Governors

 Having recently retired after 12 years at Orley Farm School (Assistant Head Academic), Carol is now a volunteer in London museums.

 She has three grown up children who still keep her busy from afar.
-Passionate about all sport, she plays netball regularly and follows Liverpool FC avidly.
+Passionate about all sport, she plays golf regularly and follows Liverpool FC avidly.
 Other interests include travel, reading and theatre.

 Alastair Land